bweasels/scRNASeq-CNVCaller/README.md

 Data is available via a google bucket: `gs://compgenomics_sccnvcaller/data.zip` (access requires [gsutil](https://cloud.google.com/storage/docs/gsutil_install))

 All of these files are run on R 4.0.3.
-Required packages and their versions can be found in the `sessionInfo.txt` file in the attached data.
+Required packages and their versions can be found in the `sessionInfo.txt` file in top level.

 In order to make the program work on multiple systems, all paths are relative to: